pywbem/pywbemtools/README.rst

     };

 There are alternate output formats for those subcommands that output CIM objects.
-Thus, `instance enumerate <classname> can produce a table output where the columns are the properties.
+Thus, ``instance enumerate <classname>`` can produce a table output where the columns are the properties by setting the general option ``-o table``.
 The following is an example (The instances of CIM_Foo only have two properties):

 .. code-block:: text